Commonly Used Brand Name(s)Parnate

 Appropriate studies have not been performed on the relationship of age to the effects of tranylcypromine in the pediatric population.
 Safety and efficacy have not been established.

-No information is available on the relationship of age to the effects of tranylcypromine in geriatric patients.
-However, elderly patients are more likely to have age-related kidney problems, which may require caution and an adjustment in the dose for patients receiving tranylcypromine.
+Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of tranylcypromine in the elderly.
+However, elderly patients are more likely to have unwanted effects (eg, low blood pressure) or age-related liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving tranylcypromine.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.